gatlin/gatlin.github.com/essays/src/racket_monad.md

      #'(define (sym arg ...) expr))))
 ```

-# Put a lid on it
+# What the functor ...

 Typed Racket is a functional programming language which heavily discourages
 imperative programming styles.
 Like, for instance, programs of this sort: